MitchellGerdisch/pulumi-work/ts-gcp-serverless-pubsub-bigtable/README.md

 - pubsub
 Backend:
 - Cloud function or similar reads data from pubsub
-- Pushes data into BigTable
+- Pushes data into backend nosql

 # How to Use